meilisearch/documentation/guides/advanced_guides/typotolerance.md

 - If the query word is between 5 and 8 characters long, **one typo** is allowed.
 Documents that contain words that match with **one typo** are retained for the next steps.
 - If the query word contains more than 8 characters, we accept a maximum of **two typos**.

-This means that "saturday", which is 7 characters long uses the second rule and every document containing words that only have **one typo** will match.
+This means that "saturday", which is 7 characters long use the second rule, and every document containing words that only have **one typo** will match.
 For example:

-- "saturday" is accepted because it is exactly the same word.
+- "saturday" is accepted because it is the same word.
 - "sat" is not accepted because the query word is not a prefix of it (it is the opposite).
 - "satuday" is accepted because it contains **one typo**.
 - "s**u**tuday" is not accepted because it contains **two typos**.